Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---

-In this project, we use k-means clustering to segment the customer base to increase business understanding and enhance the relevancy of targeted messaging & customer communications.
+In this project, I used k-means clustering to segment the customer base to increase business understanding and enhance the relevancy of targeted messaging & customer communications.

 # Table of contents